yugan2005/mvccclc/README.md

 ##### Method 1 - ordered treeSet
 * Complexity is O(n*lgn)
 * Using ordered treeSet to get max and min
-* define class to distinguish two elements have the same value
+* define class to distinguish two elements have the same value.
+    * Important: In Java `Comparable` class, if `compareTo()` method returns 0, it will be treated as `equal` in the set.
 * the sliding is "reversed" than normal sliding
     * `end` is move one by one
     * `start` is sliding inside for loop